moversfinder/smilefactory-platform/docs/3_development_setup/14_jira_github_integration.md

-# JIRA-GitHub Integration Guide
+# JIRA-GitHub Integration & Automation

 ## 🎯 **Overview**
-This guide explains how to set up and use the JIRA-GitHub integration for the SmileFactory platform, enabling seamless tracking between development work and project management.
+This comprehensive guide covers the setup, configuration, and automated workflows for JIRA-GitHub integration on the SmileFactory platform, enabling seamless tracking between development work and project management with automated status updates.

 ## 🔗 **Integration Setup**